 The 411: At some point in Marrakech, you’ll visit the famous Majorelle Gardens.
-This is where you’ll arrived in Gueliz.
+This is where you’ll arrive in Gueliz.
 Boulevards, a new train station, a modernized peek inside Marrakech city life.
 This colonial or very French part of Marrakech holds posh cafes, new restaurants, and small art galleries.
-Catered to westerners who work or travel here, Gueliz is also filled with nightclubs and bars where loud music and drinking isn’t as hidden.
+Catered to westerners who work or travel here, Gueliz is also filled with nightclubs and bars where loud music and drinking aren’t as hidden.

 Don’t miss: Majorelle Gardens, Royal Theater, and Congress Palace.

 Reputation: Bourgeois & jetset.
 Luxury hotels next to a vibrant nightlife.

 The 411: Home to hotels like the Four Seasons and the Movenpick, Hivernage is a completely different atmosphere than the rest of Marrakech.
 A bit further away from the Medina, you’ll need to have a car or expect to taxi a lot.
 You’ll find numerous five-star hotels and high-end restaurants in Hivernage.
 For going out at night, this area is IT, read here for addresses.